 Before heading out on the bridge, be sure to walk down to the viewpoint that is right on the top of the hill and has an excellent view of the bridge itself.

-After that, head out onto the bridge to begin your walk.
+After viewing the bridge, head out onto the bridge to begin your walk.
 The west side of the bridge is for bikes, and the east side is for walkers.
 Splitting the two is an excellent way to do it as you don’t have to watch for bikes hitting you, and the bikers don’t have to swerve between people.
 They normally only split it like this on the weekends though.

 The walk is flat, and it takes a while, mainly because you will want to stop all of the time to take photos.

-There is just something cool about being on this iconic bridge that makes you want to take a crazy amount of pictures.
+There is just something cool about being on this iconic bridge and the views really are great.

 It takes about 3/4s of a mile to get to the first tower, and this is also a good turn around point if you want to head back.